 This garden interpretation project was a collaboration between Intu and Achia Design for the National Capital Commission in Ottawa, ON.
 The Garden of the Provinces & Territories was originally constructed in 1962 as a fulfillment of part of Jacques Gréber’s 1950 plan for Canada’s Capital.
-The garden was built in anticipation of the Centennial celebrations in 1967.
-The garden has been renovated in recent years, and the park area re-designed in the style of the New Perennial movement, best known from the High Line in New York City.
+The garden was built in anticipation of the Centennial celebrations in 1967, and has been renovated in recent years.
+The garden area of the park was re-designed in the style of the New Perennial movement, best known from the High Line in New York City.
 The interpretation tells the story of the garden’s recent re-design and aids visitors in understanding the context as well as identifying the plants used in its creation.

 The panels use a direct embed process of image transfer onto a powder-coated surface, providing a graphic that wraps around the edge of the panels.
 The custom stands are present a simple, modern sculptural form to support the panels while concealing the fastening methods.